syncfusion-content/blazor-docs/blazor/datagrid/columns.md

+---
+layout: post
+title: Columns in Blazor DataGrid Component | Syncfusion
+description: Learn about Columns in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 # Columns

 The column definitions are used as the **DataSource** schema in the DataGrid.
 This plays a vital role in rendering column values in the required format.